shellnumismatics/zkBTC-Security/README.md

 Our SGX code will be open once we complete the audit and launch the product.

+### The BLS Signature Verification for BLS12-381 G2

+The Ethereum Light Client Protocol requires this.
+As related library is not available when we started to develop zkBTC, we developed such circuit on our own and we had submitted a [PR to gnark](https://github.com/Consensys/gnark/pull/1040), pending audit, review and merge.

 ## chainark

+In both deposit and redemption, we need to prove a chain of relationship: for Bitcoin the blocks are chained with double SHA256, for Ethereum Light Client Prototol the sync committees are chains with BLS signature, etc. We developed [chainark](https://github.com/lightec-xyz/chainark) to prove a kind of chained relationship.
+Basically:

+* a `UnitCircuit` is a user-defined circuit that makes up the chaining;
+* a `RecursiveCircuit` either verifies two `UnitCircuit` proofs or one `RecursiveCircuit` or `HybridCircuit` proof immediately followed by a `UnitCircuit` proof;
+* a `HybridCircuit` is similar to `RecursiveCircuit` but instead of a `UnitCircuit` proof, it verifies the chaining conditions directly.
+The benefits of `HybridCircuit` over `RecursiveCircuit` is saving a recursion.

+The security of chainark is therefore of essential importance to zkBTC.
+Here are main design consideratioins:

+* Circuit `FingerPrint` is used throughout the chainark library to identify circuits.
+Unlike some simple situation that an outer circuit verifies a proof from an inner circuit and it only needs the in-circuit verification key, we design the chainark to be capable of verifying a chain of any length.
+So the basic idea is for the `RecursiveCircuit` or `HybridCircuit` to also verify their own proof (from an earlier proving session).
+Of course they cannot use a verification key when its definition has not yet finished. `FingerPrint` is the answer to this dilemma.
+In the source code, this is the `MultiRecursiveCircuit.SelfFps` or `HybridCircuit.SelfFps` (an array).
+* For any circuit to verify if a proof from the `RecursiveCircuit` or `HybridCircuit` is acceptable or not, they need not only verify the proof with a proper vereification key, but also check if the recursion has been performed correctly.
+That is, the verification keys used to in-circuit verify other proofs must match to the listed finger prints exactly one-to-one.
+These listed finger prints are used to identify which recursive or hybird circuit could be trusted.

 ## System Upgradability